Desperate Housewife

 • Nature & Travel

-To determine a dog’s age in human years, you don’t simply multiply your pet’s age by seven.
-According to experts, calculating a dog’s age is a bit more nuanced.
-Overall,…
+To determine a dog’s age in human years, don’t just multiply your pet’s age by seven.
+Calculating a dog’s age is more nuanced.
+A dog’s lifespan depends on several factors,…

 • Nature & Travel

-Researchers have put forth numerous theories about the origins of the Wilkes Land crater in East Antarctica since the 1960s.
-However, it has only recently become possible to determine what…
+Researchers have proposed many theories about the Wilkes Land crater in East Antarctica since the 1960s.
+Only recently, though, have advances in research technology made it possible to see what’s…

 • Nature & Travel